 Now we are going to ride the line.
 This whole area was once diary farms and it is amazing the Mother Nature has taken it all back.
 Sit back, relax and join me on a Seashore Trolley Museum ride.

 This completes our ride on the Seashore Trolley Museum ride.
-Now time to explore this excellent time machine museum.
+Now it is time to explore more of this excellent time-machine museum.